trimix3d/lol_best_adc_build_finder/README.md

 Displaying the list of generated builds takes some space and can look weird if your window is not wide enough.
 So i recommend using fullscreen or widening the default window size.

-I tried make the interface as comprehensive as possible and if i've done my work correctly, you should be able to use it by yourself without further explanations.
+I tried to make the interface as comprehensive as possible and if i've done my work correctly, you should be able to use it by yourself without further explanations.
 If at any point you are lost in the interface, type `help` to show help info on the current context.
 You can also navigate to the previous menu by typing `back` and go to the home page at any point by typing `home`.
 Type `exit` to exit the program.

 I tried to get champions and items stats automatically but Riot's data dragon is ass (often has wrong values in it) so I entered them manually from the [LoL fandom Wiki](https://leagueoflegends.fandom.com/wiki/League_of_Legends_Wiki) (god bless them) and will update them at each patch.
 For simplicity, the version number of each release is the same as the corresponding League of Legends patch number.
 If you have a reliable solution to automatically retrieve champions and items stats (not using data dragon), let me know.